Playground

 import SectionLabel from '../components/SectionLabel.astro';

-<SectionLabel label="Selected Work" /> Navigation
+<SectionLabel label="Selected Work" /> Project Card

 Used in the Work section to display a project.
 Image placeholder